kindelia/Kindelia/README.md

 Kindelia
 ========

 Kindelia is a peer-to-peer functional computer.
 It allows developers to host decentralized applications that stay up forever.
-It can be seen as a complete remake of Ethereum, greatly simplifying the protocol, increasing layer-1 performance and security, but removing native features.
+It can be seen as a complete remake of Ethereum, greatly simplifying the protocol, increasing layer-1 performance and security.
 It is on development, with the genesis block scheduled for Jan 2023.
 For more information, check our [WHITEPAPER.md](WHITEPAPER.md).
 Notable differences:

 ### Zero-cost reused SSTOREs